 - Select a Space to which the Request Form should belong to.

 - Decide who should see your Request: everyone, selected users and groups, or no one within the account.

-- Select what item type should be created when a request is submitted: a new Task, a duplicate of an existing Task, a new Project, or a duplicate of an existing Project.
-If you have enabled Blueprints in Wrike Labs, then you can also set the Form to duplicate a Task or Project from Blueprint.
+- Select what item type should be created when a request is submitted: a new Task, a duplicate of an existing Task, a new Project, a duplicate of an existing Project or duplicate a Task or Project from Blueprint.
 1

 - Click “Select Folder” 2 and select the Folder, Project or Space where items created via form submission should be added (optional)*.

 - Select a status for the task that will be created after form submission 3 (optional)**.